-- Additionally, Set Theory cannot explain why is there such difference between the two type of concepts. - To understand it and propose adequate aggregation formulas, we need to review it from Communication Theory [Shannon, 1949]
+- Additionally, Set Theory cannot explain why there is such difference between the two type of concepts. - To understand it and propose adequate aggregation formulas, we need to review it from Communication Theory point of view [Shannon, 1949]

-- Proposes measuring the amount of information conveyed by a message based on the amount of uncertainty that we can reduce by receiveing it. - It relates to the improbability of receiving such message which in turn depends on the context.
+- Proposes measuring the amount of information conveyed by a message based on the amount of uncertainty that we can reduce by receiving it. - It relates to the improbability of receiving such message which in turn depends on the context.